bressler1995/Citation-Methods/README.md

 ### GitHub Pages Based

 Methods that leverage web technologies available through GitHub's serverless hosting environment.

+We'll not prioritize these as much since GitHub native ways are going to work better with existing content.
+Tests for these may materialize later.

 - Jekyll
 - MDX
+- <a href="https://jupyterbook.org/en/stable/content/citations.html" target="_blank">JupyterBook</a>